A Search for Millilensing Gamma-Ray Bursts in the Observations of Fermi GBM: Final Candidate Selection

 \subsection{GRB 081126A}

 GRB 081126A was triggered on 2008-11-26 21:34:09.065 UT ($T_{0}$) by Fermi-GBM (\cite{2008GCN..8559....1H}; trigger number 081126899) with a duration of $54.145\pm0.923$s ($T_{90}$, the time interval between $5\%$ and $95\%$ of the cumulative flux).
-The analysis results are shown in Figure \ref{fig:GRB081126A_lightcurve} and \ref{fig:GRB081126A_counter}.
+The analysis results are shown in Figure \ref{fig:GRB081126A_lightcurve}.
 Auto-correlation analysis suggests the time delay between two emission episodes is $30.6\pm0.3$.
 We select data from the $T_{0} - 1.7s$ to $T_{0} + 8.3s$ as the first episode and shift it to the second episode with $\Delta t=30.6$ s.
 The hardness ratios of two episodes are consistent both for the first episode ($\rm HR_{HM}=0.98\pm0.10$, $\rm HR_{ML}=0.59\pm0.06$) and for the second episode ($\rm HR_{HM}=0.84\pm0.11$, $\rm HR_{ML}=0.57\pm0.07$).
+Here we performed a so-called ``$\chi^{2}$ test" for testing the light curve similarity of two episodes, which considers the binned lightcurves of the two pulses as representing two distributions and asks if they are consistent with coming from the same parent distribution \cite{Mukherjee2021a}.
+Following the same algorithm as \cite{Mukherjee2021a}, we calculate the minimum $\chi^{2}$ value for GRB 081126A, which is $100.94$ for 100 degrees of freedom with the 0.1s time bin, corresponding to a p-value of 0.46.

 The time-integrated spectrum parameters of two episodes are $E_{\rm peak1}=336^{+49}_{-26}$, $\alpha_{\rm peak1}=-0.69^{+0.06}_{-0.10}$ and $E_{\rm peak2}=238^{+28}_{-21}$, $\alpha_{\rm peak2}=-0.61^{+0.12}_{-0.10}$.
-As shown in Figure \ref{fig:GRB081126A_counter}, for time-integrated spectrum, the $\alpha - E_{\rm peak}$ contour of two episodes are marginally consistent within 2-$\sigma$ confidence level.
-We then divide each episode into 6 slides to compare the time-resolved spectrum.
+As shown in Figure \ref{fig:GRB081126A_lightcurve}, we divide each episode into 6 slides to compare the time-resolved spectrum.
+In most slides (4/6), the $\alpha$ and $E_{\rm peak}$ uncertainties of two episodes both overlap within 1-$\sigma$ region.
 At the same time, the spectrum parameters of two episodes are consistent within 2-$\sigma$ confidence level in every slide for time-resolved spectrum.
-In most slides (4/6), the $\alpha - E_{\rm peak}$ contour of two episodes have overlap within 1-$\sigma$ region.
 Considering that the detection of GRB 081126A has a relatively high SNR, and based on its excellent performance in light curve and spectrum analysis, we rank it as the first class candidate for millilensing event.
 Moreover, based on the early detection on the afterglow of GRB 081126A in the UV filters, it is suggested that GRB 081126A should have a redshift of approximately $2.8<z<3.8$ \citep{2008GCN..8564....1H,2008GCN..8589....1B}, which further increases the possibility for GRB 081126A being a millilensing event.

 For a lensed GRB, one can estimate the redshift mass of the lens source with